USEPA/CRACMM/sphinx/README.md

     If your fork of the CRACMM repository on Atmos is not up to date with the latest version, continue to the [next section](#repository-setup) before learning how to build HTML.
 If you are ready to build HTML, click [here](#process-to-build-html) to learn how.

+4. Since Jupyter Notebook files are included on the GitHub Pages site, additional steps will need to be taken to make sure the HTML for these files gets generated correctly.
+When Sphinx builds HTML for Jupyter Notebook files, the notebooks get directly executed.
+This means that a kernel needs to be installed in the environment for this process to work since Jupyter Notebook files need kernels to run correctly.
+There are at least two kernels that need to be installed in your Python environment: `xarray_env` and `xarray_env_kernel`.
+To install them, run the following commands:
+    ```
+    python -m ipykernel install --user --name=xarray_env
+    python -m ipykernel install --user --name=xarray_env_kernel
+    ```
+    Later, when you go to create the HTML for the website, if an error message arises with a notice about a kernel being missing, just add a new kernel to the environment using a similar command to the ones above.
+Make sure to use the kernel name provided in the error message in order to resolve the error.
+It would also be helpful to update this tutorial by including the kernel installation command to the list above so that future useres know to include it in their environment.

 To return to the Table of Contents, click [here](#table-of-contents).